ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 - When contrasted with *Xenotic*, the distinction is about **structure** (rocky vs. exotic or gaseous), not life-hosting potential.
 ## Abstract
 **Major Topics:**
-- Defines **Xenotic Planemos** as worlds whose potential biospheres are **non-Earthlike**, supporting alien chemistries or life systems (non-carbonic, non-water-based, etc.).
+- Defines **Xenotic planemons** as worlds whose potential biospheres are **non-Earthlike**, supporting alien chemistries or life systems (non-carbonic, non-water-based, etc.).
 - Parameter envelope (relative to Earth units ⨁):
   - Mass: ⟨0.0001 ∧ 4131⟩
   - Density: ⟨0.01 ∧ 7.00⟩